PLAINFIELD BOARD OF ZONING APPEALS

 CALL TO ORDER

-Mr. Monnett: I will now call to order the Plainfield Board of Zoning Appeals for February 23, 2012.
+Mr. Monnett: I will now call to order the Plainfield Board of Zoning Appeals meeting for November 21, 2011.

 ROLL CALL/DETERMINATION OF QUORUM

-Mr. Monnett: I will now ask our board Secretary to have a roll call for determination of a quorum.
+Mr. Monnett: I will now ask our Board Secretary to have a roll call please.

 Mr. Carlucci: Ms. Duffer- here